Premier Miton Diversified Responsible Growth Fund

 Energy efficiency theme

-Fund funds that have an energy efficiency theme - typically meaning that a fund manager is focused on investing in organisations that manage - or help others to manage - energy use more carefully and less wastefully - and so reduce greenhouse gas emissions.
+Has an energy efficiency theme - typically meaning that the manager is focused on investing in organisations that manage - or help others to manage - energy use more carefully and less wastefully - and so reduce greenhouse gas emissions.

 Invests in clean energy / renewables

-TCFD reporting requirement (Becoming IFRS)
+TCFD / IFRS reporting requirement

-Will only invest in companies that report greenhouse gas emissions reduction strategies in line with the framework set out the by the Taskforce for Climate Related Financial Disclosure, which is increasingly becoming mandatory.
-See https://www.fsb-tcfd.org/ https ://www.ifrs.org/sustainability/tcfd/
+Will only invest in companies that report greenhouse gas emissions in line with this international reporting framework.
+See https://www.fsb-tcfd.org/ https ://www.ifrs.org/sustainability/tcfd/ Social / Employment

 Social policy

-Find funds that have policies which set out their approach to social issues (e.g. human rights, labour standards, equal opportunities, child labour and adherence to internationally recognised codes such as the UN Global Compact).
-Funds with social policies typically avoid companies with low standards or work to encourage higher standards.
+Has policies which set out their approach to social issues (e.g. human rights, labour standards, equal opportunities, child labour and/or adherence to internationally recognised codes such as the UN Global Compact).
+Strategies with social policies typically avoid companies with low standards and/or work to encourage higher standards.
 See fund information for detail.

 Labour standards policy

-Find funds that have a labour standards policy - which can be expected to mean that the fund will invest in / favour companies that have higher standards in this area - although fund strategies can vary significantly (as with all policy areas).
+Has a labour standards policy - likely to mean they will invest in / favour companies that have higher employment related standards and avoid those with low standards.
+Strategies vary.
 See eg https://www.ilo.org/international-labour-standards

 Health & wellbeing policies or theme

-Find funds with policies or themes that set out their approach to health and wellbeing issues.
-Funds of this kind typically aim to invest in companies with high standards - or encourage high standards.
-Themed funds are likely to have more of an emphasis on this area.
-Strategies vary.
-See fund information for further detail.
+Has policies or themes that set out their approach to health and wellbeing issues, typically aims to invest in companies with high standards - or encourage high standards.
+Ethical Values Led Exclusions

-Tobacco and related product manufacturers excluded
+Tobacco & related product manufacturers excluded

 Companies are excluded if they are involved in any aspect of the production chain for tobacco products, including cigarettes, vaping, e-cigarettes, chewing tobacco and cigars.

-Tobacco and related products - avoid where revenue > 5%
+Tobacco & related products - avoid where revenue > 5%

 Companies are excluded if they make more than 5% of their revenue from the manufacture, sale or distribution of tobacco products including cigarettes, vaping, e-cigarettes, chewing tobacco and cigars.